3D-Consistent Multi-View Editing by Correspondence Guidance: Related Work

-There exists different approaches for adapting a diffusion model for a specific task.
+There exist different approaches for adapting a diffusion or flow model to a specific task.
 One approach is to fine-tune the model \cite{hu2022lora,zhang2023adding}, which requires significant amounts of training data and compute.
-A contrasting approach is to guide the sampling process of an existing diffusion model without additional training, by introducing a loss function to be minimized.
-This is done in training-free guidance methods \cite{bansal2024universal,FreeDoM,TFG,he2024manifold,patel2024flowchef,sun2024rectifid} that for each step in the diffusion process use the current noisy sample to predict the clean sample to compute a per-step correction.
-Another approach is to optimize the initial noise for the diffusion process \cite{Samuel2023NAO,Samuel2023SeedSelect,bengtson2025geometric}, which allows for a direct optimization guided by the used loss function by computing gradients through all diffusion steps.
-Guidance can leverage diverse loss functions, including 2D image models (e.g. classifiers) and losses designed for 3D consistency \cite{bengtson2025geometric,you2025nvssolver}.
-In this work we use training-free guidance applied on image editing methods to improve their multi-view consistency.
+A contrasting approach is to guide the sampling process of an existing model without additional training.
+This does not require training data but instead a loss function to minimize.
+In training-free guidance methods, each step in the denoising process uses the current noisy sample to predict the clean sample and compute a per-step correction \cite{bansal2024universal,FreeDoM,TFG,he2024manifold,patel2024flowchef,sun2024rectifid}.
+Another approach is to optimize the initial noise for the denoising process \cite{Samuel2023NAO,Samuel2023SeedSelect,bengtson2025geometric,SONIC}, allowing direct optimization guided by the loss function by computing gradients through all denoising steps.
+Any loss function can be used as guidance, e.g. from an image classifier or segmentation model.
+There are also methods that use losses for 3D consistency for single-image novel view synthesis \cite{bengtson2025geometric,you2025nvssolver}, or solve image inpainting based on geometric correlation to a reference image \cite{liu2025corrfill}.
+In this work, we apply training-free guidance to image editing methods to improve their multi-view consistency.